wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 Log messages for errors and troubleshooting can be found in `/var/log/ltm`.

 ## Limitations
 - The script does not handle encrypted client secrets currently.
-The client secret will be visible to anyone who can view the configuration, and will be bundled as part of a qkview.
+The client secret will be visible to anyone who can view the configuration, and will be bundled as part of a qkview and visible by F5 if uploaded to iHealth.
 - If there's a change in token lifetime, the token file must be deleted manually.
 The token file is located in `/var/tmp/<name of monitor>-token.json`.
+Alternatively, you could wait for the token to expire, but this could take a long time.
 - The BIG-IP only has python 2.7 available.
 Therefore, is not easy to import external modules.
 - ClearPass only updates the Last Replication Timestamp once every 3 minutes.
-Although unlikely, this implies that the maximum amount of time it takes for a server to be marked `Down` is 3 minutes + the monitor timeout.
-As such, it is important that other monitors (such as RADIUS, HTTPS, and ping) are used in conjunction with this monitor, since these services might go down sooner.
-Fortunately, the monitor usually won't take this long to mark a server `Down` since getting no API response from the server is considered a `Down` state.
-But, if the RADIUS service crashed on the server, this monitor will not be able to detect that
+This implies that the maximum amount of time it potentially takes for a server to be marked `Down` is 3 minutes + the monitor timeout.
+This is unlikely, however, because the script marks a resource `Down` if it gets no HTTP response during the API calls, but it is worth noting.
+Therefore, make sure this isn't the only monitor in your resource pool.
+- Updating the ClearPass infrastructure will cause databases to be out of sync for a while.
+It may make sense to disable the monitor in each ClearPass zone during a maintenance window so that the entire infrastructure doesn't get flagged as `Down` simultaneously.

 ## Troubleshooting
 Check the `/var/log/ltm` logs for detailed information on script errors or issues.
 This is the most useful resource for checking why a node is failing its healthcheck.
 Use `tail -f /var/log/ltm` from the bash shell to watch logs in real time.